Eluss/eluss.github.io/speaking.md

 Upcoming talks:
 ---

-- 06.10.2017 - The art of developing more in less time - how to not get caught by long build times? - [Mobiconf](https://2017.mobiconf.org/)

 - 21.10.2017 - Introduction to React Native - [Mobilization](http://2017.mobilization.pl/)

 - 01.11.2017 - Functional Reactive Programming with ReactiveCocoa - [Cluj TechFest](http://cluj.techfest.ro/)